iconsumeplutonium/personal-website/src/content/blog/post-1.md

 5 rows in set (0.000 sec)
 ```

 So as it turns out each article can have *multiple* sets of coordinates associated with it.
 Visiting article 303, which is the Wikipedia page for [Alabama](https://en.wikipedia.org/wiki/Alabama), there is only one set of coordinates in the top right of the article, which means clearly there must be some way to distinguish the main set of coordinates.
 Looking at the schema again, there's an attribute called `gt_primary` that can never be null.
 That seems promising.
-Let's try that.
+Let me try that.

 ```sql
 MariaDB [wikipedia]> SELECT gt_page_id,gt_lat,gt_lon,gt_primary FROM geo_tags WHERE gt_page_id = 303;